XiongchaoChen/DuRDN_CardiacSPECT_AC/README.md

 `State`: stress/rest value volume (0/1).

 ### To Run the Code
-Sample training/testing scripts are provided at the root folder as `train_script.sh` and `train_script.sh`.
+Sample training/testing scripts are provided at the root folder as `train_script.sh` and `test_script.sh`.

 - Train the model
 ```bash